-Can Eating Organic Help Your Fertility?
+Can Eating Organic Food Help Fertility?

 Numerous pesticides have been proven to cause reproductive harm, specifically birth defects and neurological damage, and many are suspected of causing infertility, lengthening the time that it takes to conceive.
 Simply choosing to eat organic can have a big impact on the level of pesticides in your body - and your baby - it's well worth the effort to make the change.

 Would you like articles like this delivered to your email weekly?
 Sign up for the BellaOnline weekly newsletter, it's free and you can unsubscribe anytime you like.
 The link is below.